-The Department of Philosophy is pleased to announce the availability of two scholarships for 2015-2016.
-These scholarships have been made possible by the generosity of the Whittington family and the Department of Philosophy.
+The Department of Philosophy is pleased to announce the availability of up to three scholarships for 2019–2020.
+These scholarships have been made possible by the generosity of the Whittington family and members of the Department of Philosophy.

 Friends of Philosophy Scholarship

-Friends of Philosophy scholarships are supported by generous donations from CSULB alumni and others.
+For AY19–20, there will be 1–3 Friends of Philosophy Scholarships available (up to $750).
+Friends of Philosophy scholarships are supported by generous donations from Cal State Long Beach alumni and others.

-To be eligible for these scholarships, applicants must meet the following requirements:
+To be eligible for Philosophy scholarships, applicants must meet the following requirements:

-Note: If insufficient qualified applications are received to award all scholarships, funds will be held for scholarships in a subsequent semester.
-The Department of Philosophy reserves the right not to award all the scholarships available in a given year.
+(Note: if there are insufficient numbers of qualified applications, funds may be held for scholarships in a subsequent semester.
+The Department of Philosophy reserves the right not to award any/all the scholarships available in a given year.)